 For some reason, many believe that eggs fall under dairy, probably since the idea of dairy products makes us think of farms.
 Eggs are not dairy, however, those many avoid eating eggs for their own reasons.

-Avoiding dairy may mean that your calcium levels will go down.
-So you will need to supplement your diet with other high-calcium foods.
-Eat a lot of dark green leafy vegetables like spinach.
+Dairy provides important nutrients, such as calcium, so avoiding it may require you to supplement your diet with other high-calcium foods.
+Eat a lot of dark green leafy vegetables like collard greens and kale.
 Also eat sea vegetables, sardines, and salmon with the bone.

 Whatever your stance is on dairy, the food pyramid set forth by the USDA is not scientifically sound.
 Though it was embraced for years, many have called into question whether we really need three glasses of milk a day.